shashankchaurasia-code/deeplearning_projects/README.md

 # deeplearning_projects

-A neural network with 1 hidden layer (4 hidden units) for classificaton in gaussian quantiles dataset
+gaussian quantiles data classification using a neural network with 1 hidden layer (4 hidden units).